Monday, December 13, 2010

 Preparation:

-1) Place almonds, flax meal, shredded coconut, (Organic Whey Protein*,)almond butter, vanilla and salt in a food processor.
+1) Place almonds, hemp seeds, shredded coconut, (Organic Whey Protein - Optional), almond butter, vanilla and salt in a food processor.

 2) Pulse briefly, until you get a “sandy” consistency